 There are many different ways to heat your campervan in winter.
-The most popular heating solutions are: electric heaters, wood stoves, diesel/gasoline heaters, and propane heaters.
+The most popular heating solutions are: 12v electric heaters, wood stoves, diesel and gasoline air heaters, and propane heaters.
 Properly heating your camper will lead to a more comfortable experience when traveling and allow you to visit colder places throughout the year.
-We’ve pulled together an infographic to give a quick list of pros and cons for each type of heater.
+We’ve put together an infographic to give a quick list of pros and cons for each type of heater.
 If you want to read a more detailed post on how to heat your van, check out our article on vanlife heating solutions.

 Overview of the Most Popular Heaters For Vanlife